 Local Authorities can place children in care in various settings – this could be a children’s home, family group homes or foster homes and abuse in these environments can take many different forms.
 It could be sexual abuse, physical and emotional abuse or neglect.

 At Simpson Millar, we deal with many abuse cases, particularly in child abuse, where the abuse took place many years ago.
 In one case, we successfully secured £50,000 compensation for a client who suffered sexual abuse while in the care of a Local Authority when he was 11 years old; and contacted us when he was 30.
-See Case Study for details.
+See our Case Study for details.

 If this happened to you, please don’t be afraid to come forward as we can work to achieve justice for you.